 ‘Game Talk’ was the quick-fire computer and video game segment that featured as part of the magazine format, Saturday morning kid’s show, Going Live! (while I was quite fond of it, the exclamation point is part of the title, honest).

-One of these characters is Philip Schofield.
+Two of these characters is Philip Schofield.
 Go on, guess.

 That said, Going Live!’s greatest contribution to planet earth was launching the career of Gordon the Gopher, and surely that alone is worth several exclamation marks!!!